shoober420/linux-scripts/README.md

 # rootscripts
-Backup of the scripts in my root directory.
+Backup of the scripts in my Gentoo Linux root directory.